leethomason/OpenSaber/readme.md

 ### Command line

-If you connect vias USB, you can open the COM port to the saber and issue commands.
+If you connect via USB, you can open the COM port to the saber and issue commands.
+Do this by opening the Serial Monitor and entering comminds in the terminal that appears.
 This works irrespective of SERIAL_DEBUG.

 The saber has 8 palettes.
 The palette is a combination of:
 - blade color